-However, if you’re raising Christmas trees for profit, cutting them down when they’re anywhere from six to nine feet tall would be best.
+However, if you’re raising Christmas trees for profit, cutting them down when they’re anywhere from six to nine feet tall is best.

 After the tree has been cut down, soak it in water immediately to keep it from scabbing over and resealing.
 If this happens, the tree won’t be able to absorb water which will keep it from serving its purpose as a Christmas tree.

 Let’s say you must harvest your Christmas trees a little earlier than the holidays.
 How do you keep the trees without it being necessary to soak them in water the whole time until you’re ready to use them?